pauloelias/gatsby-tailwind-emotion-starter/README.md

   Tailwind + Emotion Gatsby Starter
 </h1>

 Kick off your project with this bare-bones Tailwind CSS + Emotion starter for Gatsby.
-This starter ships with the packages and configuruation you need to get hit the ground running on your next Tailwind CSS project.
+This starter ships with the packages and configuruation files you need to get hit the ground running on your next Tailwind CSS project.

+## 💄 Demo

+You can see a demo of the frontend [over yonder](https://gatsby-tailwind-emotion-starter-demo.netlify.com/).

 ## 🚀 Quick start